xyproto/go2cpp/README.md

 Compiles Go to native executables via C++17.

-Produces small executables by default.
+One of the goals is for the compiler to become self-hosting.

 ## Known issues

-* Only works with extremely simple code samples, for now.
+* Only works with simple code samples, for now.
-* Does not use an AST, deals mainly with strings, for now.
+* Very few functions from the Go standard library are implemented.
+* A plan for how to do "import" is needed.

-## Features
+## Features and limitations

 * Pretty fast.
 * Simple to use.
-* Only uses to Go standard library, no external packages (but depends on `g++` and `clang-format`).
+* Few dependencies (for compiling `go2cpp`, only the go compiler is needed).
 * Low complexity.
 * Short source code.
+* `g++` is used for compiling the generated C++ code.
+* `clang-format` is used for formatting the generated C++ code.

 ## Usage